MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-enable.md

 > [!Note]
 > The `CommercialID` for the Log Analytics workspace is no longer required when configuring your clients.

-### Add the Update Compliance solution to the workspace
+### <a name="bkmk_solution"></a> Add the Update Compliance solution to the Log Analytics workspace

+Update Compliance is offered as an Azure Marketplace application that's linked to a new or existing Azure Log Analytics workspace within your Azure subscription.
+Follow the steps below to add the solution, to the workspace:

 1. Go to the [Update Compliance page in the Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/Microsoft.WaaSUpdateInsights?tab=Overview).
 You might need to sign into your Azure subscription to access this page.
 1. Select **Get it now**.